Can spinal cord injury cause tachycardia?

 Tachycardia After Spinal Cord Injury

-Tachycardia is more common in people with spinal cord injury levels T6 and up.
+Tachycardia is more common in people with spinal cord injury levels T6 and higher.

 Involuntary body functions like heart rate, body temperature regulation, and blood pressure are regulated by the autonomic nervous system.